Fixed Annuities Pros & Cons

 Protecting Your Money

 Fixed annuities can protect your money in several ways that most investment options don't.
-The first, of course, is the guarantees of the insurance company.
+The first is the guarantees of the insurance company.
 Life insurance companies are regulated and monitored by the state insurance department of each state they do business in.
 Life insurance companies have to maintain sufficient reserves to meet policyholder obligations.
-They also have to meet other financial standards set by the state insurance commissioner.
-Most states use the standards recommended by the National Association of Insurance Commissioners.
-Each state has a guarantee fund to reimburse policyholders if the life insurance company fails.
-The limits are different for each state.

 The guarantees, of course, are only as good as the insurance company's ability to make good on them.
-Financial strength ratings of insurance companies are available from A.M.
-Best, Fitch, Moody’s and Standard & Poor.
+Financial strength ratings of insurance companies are available from AM Best, Fitch, Moody’s, and Standard & Poor.

 Fixed annuities can be protected from lawsuit judgments or bankruptcy.
-For some people who may be more likely to be sued (think doctors, corporate executives, etc.), protecting their assets from creditors can be a very important reason to buy an annuity.
+For some people who may be more likely to be sued (e.g., doctors, corporate executives, etc.), protecting their assets from creditors can be a very important reason to buy an annuity.

 Should You Buy a Fixed Annuity?